-Private Loans and Scholarships
+Private Loans

 The College encourages its students to exhaust their federal student aid options before seeking private loans.
-However, students and parents who do not qualify for Title IV funds or who need additional funds to cover educational expenses beyond what is covered by Title IV funds may apply for private loans and/or scholarships.
-The College participates with several lending institutions that offer private loans.
-To qualify, a student must be a US citizen, a US national, or a permanent resident and must be creditworthy.
-A student may be enrolled full-time, half-time or less than half-time.
+However, students and parents who do not qualify for Title IV funds or who need additional funds to cover educational expenses beyond what is covered by Title IV funds may apply for private loans through the lender of their choice.
+The College Financial Aid Office maintains a list of private lenders who have been known to lend funds to ACC students in the recent past.To qualify, a student generally must be a US citizen, a US national, or a permanent resident and must be creditworthy.
 If the student has no credit history, he or she may still qualify for a loan by applying with a creditworthy co-borrower.
-In addition to private loans, a wide array of scholarships is available to students.
-Scholarship eligibility criteria vary.
-The Financial Aid Department will be happy to assist students who wish to apply for scholarships.

-American Career Scholarships
+American Career College Scholarships & Grants